Mission & Guiding Principles

 The mission of The San Diego LGBT Community Center is to enhance and sustain the health and well-being of the lesbian, gay, bisexual, transgender and HIV communities by providing activities, programs and services that create community; empower community members; provide essential resources; advocate for civil and human rights; and embrace, promote and support our cultural diversity.

-The principles that guide the actions of the Center board, staff and volunteers, as well as the design and implementation of all Center programs, are:
+The principles that guide the actions of The San Diego LGBT Community Center’s board, staff and volunteers, as well as the design and implementation of all Center programs, are:

 – Inclusiveness and diversity founded on human and civil rights for all